repomaa/autopass/README.md

 config file located in `$XDG_CONFIG_HOME/autopass`.
 You could override the default behavior of `autotype-1` and `autotype-2` for example to be reversed:
 `autotype-1: [user]`, `autotype-2: [pass]`.

+Furthermore you can set keys to use for looking up the custom autotype sequence `autotype_key: autotype`, username `username_key: user` and password `password_key: pass` in the config file.